 GPS technology has become almost ubiquitous in modern life.
-Most of us use it every day without a second thought.
+Most of us use it everyday without a second thought.
 But do you really understand it?
-And do you know how to get the most of GPS tracking to improve your fleet's operational efficiency?
+And do you know how to get the most out of GPS tracking to improve your fleet's operational efficiency?

-Fleet managers use GPS every day to keep track of their fleets and other assets.
+Fleet managers use GPS on a daily basis to keep track of their fleets and other assets.
 They can get information that helps them solve issues such as compliance, efficiency, and safety.
 But how does this happen?
 What is GPS tracking and how does it work?

 A GPS tracking system does this by using the Global Navigation Satellite System (GNSS) network.
 This network consists of satellites that communicate with GPS devices to provide information on the current location, direction, time, and speed of the vehicle being tracked.